 Overall, debt financing is more common than equity financing.
 With debt financing, you remove an owner and borrow money to increase your share of ownership.
 This type of funding can be more difficult to secure as it doesn’t directly benefit the business.
 The funding doesn’t go to helping to grow the business or increase profits so many lenders are reluctant to give funds.

 With equity financing, you raise capital by selling either part or all of the partner’s interest to private investors.
 Essentially you exchange one partner for another as you give away ownership.
-Equity financing is useful in scenarios where the selling partner has the expertise, skills or connections the business cannot thrive without.
+Equity financing is useful in scenarios where the selling partner has the expertise, skills, or connections the business cannot thrive without.

 Below we will discuss each of the common financing options.
 For additional questions, reach out to Peak Business Valuation by scheduling a free consultation.

-A lump-sum payment is a one time upfront payment that is often a large sum of money.
+A lump-sum payment is a one-time upfront payment that is often a large sum of money.
 This type of financing can be difficult for many small business owners, especially if the valuation of the company is high.
 Many business owners lack the cash necessary to buy out a partner this way.
 One of the biggest considerations one should make for this type of financing is the tax impact.
 A single payment will result in any gain or loss on the sale being recognized in a single tax year.

-This type of financing is one of the preferred methods and often easier to negotiate between the buyer and seller.
+This type of financing is one of the preferred methods and is often easier to negotiate between the buyer and seller.
 Here the buyer and seller work out an agreement where the buyer makes monthly payments to the seller in exchange for ownership of the company.
-Often, a down payment is made and a promissory note signed which outlines the total number of payments that are due overtime.
+Often, a down payment is made and a promissory note is signed which outlines the total number of payments that are due overtime.
 Typically, the time frame for seller financing is 5 -7 years.
 The promissory note also outlines the consequences of defaulting on the payments and what the interest rate will be.

 One of the main advantages of seller financing for a small business owner is that it makes the business more attractive to potential buyers.
 Many buyers do not have the cash necessary to pay a lump sum and bank loans can be difficult to obtain.
 Seller financing is often quicker and is less hassle than obtaining funding elsewhere.